louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Introduction

-The recent emergence of a novel coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has quickly developed into a global pandemic and public health emergency.Coronavirus disease 2019 (COVID-19) primarily produces fever and respiratory symptoms, although involvement of other organ systems has been reported, including cardiovascular and gastrointestinal manifestations.The cutaneous manifestations in COVID-19 are largely unknown but case reports and case series are accumulating in the literature.
+The recent emergence of a novel coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has quickly developed into a global pandemic and public health emergency.
+Coronavirus disease 2019 (COVID-19) primarily produces fever and respiratory symptoms, although involvement of other organ systems has been reported, including cardiovascular and gastrointestinal manifestations.
+The cutaneous manifestations in COVID-19 are largely unknown but case reports and case series are accumulating in the literature.
 Here we describe 2 patients with cutaneous eruptions after SARS-CoV-2 infection and review the known literature on COVID-19–related dermatologic manifestations.

 ---